bkentropy/solo/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
   This 'game' is example of axiomatic based simulation of 'life.'
 I say 'game' because you can't win, or lose you just learn new things about how the game interacts with itself and the user.
 I say 'life' because this is highly simplified.
 The board is setup something like a chess/checker board with tiles.
 Which we will call cells.
 When you click a cell you put living cell there.
 If the cells surrounding the live cell add up to be less than 2 he will die of lonliness.
 If the cells surrounding the live cell are greater than 3 he will die of overpopulation.
+If there are exactly three neighbors in an empty cell, create life there.
 A simple example is a 2x2 square, if nothing else interacts with this square it is self-sustaining.

 ## Problem ##
   > Describe the problem your product solves.